m3sserschmitt/libaenigma7/README.md

 `openssl version`

 If you see something similar to this: `OpenSSL 3.0.11 19 Sep 2023 (Library: OpenSSL 3.0.11 19 Sep 2023)`, it means that you have OpenSSL installed.
 Otherwise checkout [OpenSSL](https://www.openssl.org/) for details about installation process.
-You also need `openssl-dev` installed in order to compile the source code.
-This package can be installed using `sudo apt-get install libssl-dev` command.
+You will also need `openssl-dev` and `libkeyutils-dev` installed in order to compile the source code.
+This packages could be installed using `sudo apt-get install libssl-dev libkeyutils-dev` command.

 ### Installing